AI-UNIT-IT-KKU/Machine-Learning-A-Z/README.md

 Each folder contains:

 Algorithm-Name/
-│
-├── code.ipynb        # Python code implementation
+├── code.ipynb      # Python implementation of the algorithm
-└── README.md      # Explanation and usage guide
+├── README.md       # Explanation and usage guide
-└── data.file     # dataset
+└── data.file       # Dataset used in the code